Vyral/base-template/_posts/2018-07-30-4-ways-that-you-can-get-more-than-your-asking-price-when-selling.md

 {% include youtube.html %}

 There are four ways that you can get more than your asking price when you sell your home.
-Today I want to go over how a real estate agent can help you with this.

 **1. Price your home a little bit lower.** By pricing your home a little lower, you create a buyer frenzy.
 A lot more buyers will come and see your home during an open house.
 And with multiple buyers interested in your home, you will probably get one or two bidding against each other.
 This will help you earn a higher price.